ericwaetke/mollie-payments-medusa/README.md

 - **Failed Payment**: 4000 0000 0000 0002
 - **3D Secure**: 4000 0000 0000 3220

+### Using the Official SDK

+The plugin now uses the official SumUp TypeScript SDK, which provides:
+- Automatic environment detection based on API keys
+- Built-in error handling and retry logic
+- Type-safe API interactions
+- Consistent API responses

 ### Test Environment

 1. Create a test account in the SumUp dashboard